Alona7777/Parking_Service/README.md

 - PaddlePaddle (for license plate recognition)
 - Other dependencies listed in `pyproject.toml` or `requirements.txt`

+### Important Information for User with OS-Windows 10 and upper!!!
+    for correct installation, and for the correct operation of image recognition, you must install the following libraries:
+    Torch==2.2.2
+    torchvision==0.15.1
+    torchaudio==2.0.1

+    Having previously removed the ones already installed by default.

 # Application Setup

 ## Setting Up Virtual Environment